 So too it is with Icebreaker (Chatto Windus, 2017) whose ostensible journey is on a ship of that class in the further Baltic Sea.
 (Horatio Clare barely mentions a temperature that is higher than minus ten centigrade).
 Icebreaker is also a centenary book.
 It was not a centenary widely noticed, but 2017 was that of the foundation of an independent Finnish Republic.
 The base of his book is a report, affectionate and respectful, but objective, of Finns.

 Clare’s engagement was sparked by a friend from school days, Pekka Isosomppi, later at the press office of the Finnish Embassy in London.
 Isosomppi is a name that is distinctive and Clare goes on to depict a people of the same distinctiveness.
 He starts on land with the sharpest of eyes.
-In the architecture of Helsinki he discerns strains of Prague and Trieste.
+In the architecture of Helsinki, he discerns strains of Prague and Trieste.
 He touches lightly on the history: Mannerheim’s declaration of independence from Russia in revolution, the Winter War of 1939-1940 in which the Finns held off Soviet invasion remarkably.
 Clare greatly likes the modern society of 2017 and its governmental initiatives are compared admirably against those of Britain.
 As for the individuals they, and their language, are not as we.

 The crew members live up to the stereotypes of taciturnity.
 But they have jokes and stories and the author comes to discriminate among the silences.
 He observes “relaxed silences, companionable…unhappy, charged and thoughtful silences, even lyrical silences”.
-At the heart of the companionship he warms to the concept of “sisu”.
+At the heart of the companionship, he warms to the concept of “sisu”.
 “Sisu” is like “Hiraeth” in being untranslatable but embodies grit, courage, resilience.
-His wonder at the language picks on a word “kalsarikännit.”
+His wonder at the language picks on the word “kalsarikännit.”
 Its five syllables mean “to get drunk at home alone in your underwear with no intention of doing anything else”.

-Beyond the people is the geography.
+Beyond the people is geography.
 Clare quotes Coleridge from “Frost at Midnight”.
 “The frost performs its secret ministry”.
-It is an “an image of holy work in some middle place between life and thought, between the perceptible and the immanent.”
+It is “an image of holy work in some middle place between life and thought, between the perceptible and the immanent.”
 If Raban on the Mississippi is the great literary anatomist of river currents, Clare is his equivalent on ice.
-First he learns the words that discriminate.
+First, he learns the words that discriminate.
 A collection of ice boulders is called “shuga”.
 There is grease ice, or “fazil”, crystalline lumps in the water.
 When there is neither wind nor wave crystals join to make a thin sheet called “nilas”.
 Its columns grow downwards into the water, first year-ice that can grow to a metre and a half.
-At a molecular level this young ice has crystals all oriented in the same direction.
+At a molecular level, this young ice has crystals all oriented in the same direction.
 That renders it weak and easily broken by an icebreaker’s bow.